briwagner/free-ent-guide-backend/README.md

 The Go server is an efficient method for proxying requests to third-party data providers.
 Details about URL paths and authentication credentials for the third-party providers are not exposed to the client on the frontend, a common problem for Javascript-only applications.

 By integrating with database storage, we can also cache responses for reuse instead of forwarding all requests to the third-party provider.

+## CLI

+The cli component helps to manage admin tasks against the database.
+This process uses Docker to run a Python image that pulls data from external feeds.